espocrm/documentation/administration/troubleshooting-new.md

 ## Web browser cache stucking

-Sometimes you can start getting the errors something like Error 500 or blank page upon new record creation.
+Sometimes you can start getting the errors something like Error 500 or error page loading upon new record creation.

 #### Possible causes and fixes